 The problem with Keyword Planner is that its keyword numbers aren’t about people searching on keywords, but about people clicking on ads that contain those keywords.
 So you may be surprised by the results for some pages.

-Solo Build It!’s Brainstorm It!: Use a keyword brainstorming and research tool that gives you numbers based on keyword searches instead of ad clicks.
+Solo Build It!’s Brainstorm It!: Use a keyword brainstorming tool that gives you numbers based on keyword searches instead of ad clicks.
 Solo Build It!’s Brainstorm It! collects keywords along with their demand and supply numbers, based on the niche-related search terms you enter.

 3. Advanced Free Website Promotion on Google